Students will be invited to given a login for this site after Final Project groups are finalized onJanuary 27.

 Since you're combining multiple data sources, provide the code used to join/merge your datasets.
 This is crucial for understanding your data integration approach.

-Team vs. Individual Work:
+Team vs. Individual Work

 Basic data integration can be shared team work (placed in repository root).
 Individual analyses may require additional data merging specific to each approach.